GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

-which don't always correspond to names displayed in web UI); you can also learn them by checking the "Name" field when viewing attribute's properties in web UI (`Configuration` -> `Attributes` page) When placint the bean, be careful to put it within some Velocity's loop there (note the control words startings with `"#"`).
+which don't always correspond to names displayed in web UI); you can also learn them by checking the "Name" field when viewing attribute's properties in web UI (`Configuration` -> `Attributes` page) When placing the bean, be careful not to put it within some Velocity's loop there (note the control words startings with `"#"`).
 You must use a regexp defining your application instead of `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"` Pattern like `".*"` may be used as a wildcard to create an "allow-all" definition for a test setup.
-In case you need to add several CAS filtering rules, make sure their `id` properties differ.
+In case you'll need to add several CAS filtering rules, make sure their `id` properties differ.

 3. Restart the oxTrust's service to re-generated new files from updated templates: